matt-FFFFFF/alzlib/README.md

 # Moved

-This repo is now under developmentin the Azure org.
+This repo is now under development in the Azure org.

 https://github.com/Azure/alzlib